peihua-chen/high_quality_interdisciplinary_research/README.md

-# Interdisciplinary Impact: Scripts and Data
+# High Quality Interdisciplinary Research: Scripts and Data
-Last update: July 29, 2020
+Last update: Februrary 25, 2020

 This repository contains all the data and code necessary to reproduce the data and results that drive the paper.
 The data collecting script (main.py) runs with files in the Data folder.
 Analysis is conducted and figures generated in Data_Analysis_v1.ipynb.